microsoft/BotFramework-WebChat/SPEECH.md

 Speech-to-text requires:

 - [WebRTC support](https://caniuse.com/#feat=rtcpeerconnection) in browser
-   - All modern browsers, excludes Internet Explorer 11
+   - All modern browsers, excluding Internet Explorer 11
 - Hosted over HTTPS
-- User permission given for microphone access
+- User permission explicitly given for microphone access

 On iOS, Safari is the only browser that support WebRTC.
 Both Chrome and Edge on iOS does not support WebRTC.
 Moreover, native apps built using `WKWebView` do not support WebRTC.
 This would include apps built using Cordova/PhoneGap and React Native.